als429/447/random-notes/mips.md

            * meaning: move 3 insruction ahead, this means: we need to move 4 bytes ahead in memory (b/c each instruction is 4 bytes)
                * note: we also multiply by 4, to convert to a byte address
       4. the control **always adds 4** to the prgram counter
+* e.g., `bne r0, r1, 3`  # if the value in r0 (i.e., zero) != the value in r1, then move 3 instructs ahead
 * Notes: for unconditional jumps control replaces the program counter with the constant from the instruction
 * IMPORTANT NOTE: `bne` and `beq`**ONLY** compare register with registers
       * So if we want to compare a value in a register with a constant we first have to load the constant into a register and then compare the registers